timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/externalized-configuration.md

             <artifactId>spring-cloud-starter-config</artifactId>
           </dependency>
 ```
 The umbrella project Spring Cloud consists of independent projects with different release cadences.
-To manage the portfolio a BOM (Bill of Materials) is published with a curated set of dependencies, which will be automatically added if you add Spring Cloud libraries at [start.spring.io](https://start.spring.io).
+To manage the portfolio a BOM (Bill of Materials), is published with a curated set of dependencies, which will be automatically added if you add Spring Cloud libraries at [start.spring.io](https://start.spring.io).
 ```editor:insert-lines-before-line
 file: ~/product-service/pom.xml
 line: 18